Looking for the best hikes in the Dolomites? Our handpicked list will help you confidently plan your adventure-filled holidays in South Tyrol.

 #5 Cadini di Misurina

-Part of the allure of Tre Cime di Lavaredo is the opportunity to soak in a number of other big-league mountains.
+Part of the allure of Tre Cime di Lavaredo is the opportunity to soak in several other big-league mountains.
 Amid the vast stretch of the Dolomites, the group that stands out the most is the enigmatic Cadini di Misurina.
 Nowhere else in the region will you find mountains casting shadows as menacing as these.

 In fact, these tortured peaks are said to have inspired Tolkien’s Mordor in Lord of the Rings.
 When you first spot Cadini flashing its fangs amid the clouds, it’s easy to see why.
 This group thirsts for the veins of Heaven.